openpolitics/manifesto/manifesto/economy.md

 ---
 title: Economy
-layout: policy
-published: true
 ---

 * table of contents
 {:toc}

-What policies should we propose to maintain a competitive economy that provides [full employment](http://www.princeton.edu/~achaney/tmve/wiki100k/docs/Full_employment.html)?
+## Minimum Wage

+The minimum wage should be set to the same value as the living wage (currently £14,458.50 based on 252 working days of 7.5 hours per day at £7.65), and automatically adjusted in line with that figure.

+Minimum wage policy should be devolved to account for the disparities in living wage across the UK, e.g. London living wage is £9.15/hour rather than £7.65.

 ## Taxation

 ### Income Tax

-The personal income tax allowance will be set at the level of a full time living wage (currently £14,458.50 based on 252 working days of 7.5 hours per day at £7.65) and will rise inline with the living wage.
+The personal income tax allowance will be set at the level of a full time living wage and will rise inline with the living wage.
+This means that someone working a normal full-time job at the minimum wage would not pay any income tax.

 Capital Gains Tax will be replaced by an Asset Tax, based on an annual self-assessment.
 It will apply to those whose assets amount to greater than £350,000.
 Debt, such as mortgages, will be offset against any assets and the remainder will be assessed as the taxable value of assets.
 This ensures those who accumulate wealth purely through accumulation of assets, rather than direct income, are contributing to the economy whilst avoiding an unnecessary burden on the average family.

 The rate of Asset Tax for individuals will be harmonized with the rate of tax on earned income, and all allowances for each will be pooled, in order to ensure that work is rewarded and incentivised to the same extent as investment.

 ### VAT
-Investigate possible reforms to the way VAT is applied to goods and services with a view to making it less regressive and, ultimately, to remove the poorest from having to pay entirely - even if this requires renegotiating our obligations to the EU.
+Investigate possible reforms to the way VAT is applied to goods and services with a view to making it less regressive and, ultimately, to remove the poorest from having to pay entirely.
+This may require renegotiating our obligations to the EU, which makes VAT compulsory for all member states.

+### Financial Transaction Tax

+Introduce a tax on financial speculation, commonly known as a "Robin Hood Tax".
+We will do this by joining the proposed EU Financial Transaction Tax[^1] system, which is planned to start in 10 countries across Europe during 2016 (including France, Germany, Belgium, Italy, Spain and Estonia).
+We would also work with international organisations to broaden such a regime beyond the EU.

 ## Social Security